+Case No:

-Case No: GOOPE 278
+GOOPE 278

-THE CHANCELLOR MASTERS AND SCHOLARS OF THE UNIVERSITY OF CAMBRIDGE i, EMMA MACHTELD CLARA RAMPTON, of The Old Schools, Trinity Street, Cambridge CB2 1TS will say as follows:
+THE CHANCELLOR MASTERS AND SCHOLARS OF THE UNIVERSITY OF CAMBRIDGE

-PERSONS UNKNOWN
+WITNESS STATEMENT OF EMMA MACHTELD CLARA RAMPTON

-- 1 I am the Registrary of The Chancellor, Masters and Scholars of the University of Cambridge, the intended Claimant in these proceedings.
+- I, EMMA MACHTELD CLARA RAMPTON, of The Old Schools, Trinity Street, Cambridge CB2 1TS will say as follows: - I am the Registrary of The Chancellor, Masters and Scholars of the University of Cambridge, the intended Claimant in these proceedings.
 I am the senior administrative officer of the University, head of the Unified Administrative Service and Secretary to the University Council.
-I make this statement in support of: - (a) the Claimant's claim to possession forthwith of the property known as The Old Schools, The Senate House and Senate House Yard; and - (b) the Claimant's without notice application to shorten the time required under CPR 55.5(2)(b) for service of the Claim Form, Particulars of Claim and any supporting witness statements from two days before the hearing of the Claimant's claim for possession of the Property, to 12 hours before that hearing to enable a hearing of the Claimant's claim for possession to take place on Friday, 13 March 2020. - 2 Where matters referred to in this witness statement are derived from my own knowledge they are true; where derived from documents or from information supplied by the Claimant or other parties they are true to the best of my knowledge and belief.
+I make this statement in support of: - (a) the Claimant's claim to possession forthwith of the property known as The Old Schools, The Senate House and Senate House Yard; and - (b) the Claimant's without notice application to shorten the time required under CPR 55.5(2)(b) for service of the Claim Form, Particulars of Claim and any supporting witness statements from two days before the hearing of the Claimant's claim for possession of the Property, to 12 hours before that hearing to enable a hearing of the Claimant's claim for possession to take place on Friday, 13 March 2020. - Where matters referred to in this witness statement are derived from my own knowledge they are true; where derived from documents or from information supplied by the Claimant or other parties they are true to the best of my knowledge and belief.

-3 There is now produced and shown to me a bundle of documents marked "ER1" to which I refer in this statement.
+There is now produced and shown to me a bundle of documents marked "ER1" to which I refer in this statement.
 References to page numbers are to pages of "ER1".